top of page

 Project Alternatives

-The project is considering one “no project” alternative, and three “build” alternatives that seek to address the challenges and threats to onsite biological and cultural resources and find ways to expand and enhance them.
-The “build alternatives” also seek to expand and improve coastal access, recreation, and visitor amenities, while proactively addressing sea level rise (SLR) and the related threats to coastal infrastructure and ecosystems.
+The Draft Environmental Impact Report (DEIR) considered one “no project” alternative, and three “build” alternatives that seek to address the challenges and threats to onsite biological and cultural resources and find ways to expand and enhance them.
+The “build alternatives” also sought to expand and improve coastal access, recreation, and visitor amenities, while proactively addressing sea level rise (SLR) and the related threats to coastal infrastructure and ecosystems.

 What the Alternatives Have in Common

-All three alternatives would replace the 79’ long Caltrans Pacific Coast Highway (PCH) bridge and replace it with one that is 460’ long, thereby allowing the expansion of the lagoon/creek habitat to 7-10 acres that will provide more refugia for endangered tidewater goby and steelhead trout.
-All alternatives provide ~ 1 acre of additional beach habitat and will identify the fate of the degrading Topanga Ranch Motel to determine if it will be removed or restored.
+All project alternatives would replace the 79’ long Caltrans Pacific Coast Highway (PCH) bridge with one that is 460’ long, thereby allowing the expansion of the lagoon/creek habitat to increase to 7-10 acres, providing more refugia for endangered tidewater goby and steelhead trout.
+All alternatives provide ~1 acre of additional beach habitat and will identify the fate of the degrading Topanga Ranch Motel to determine if it will be removed or restored.
 Unified trail, parking, and emergency response systems would be developed for the entire project area.
 State Parks would create a new visitor hub at the Gateway Corner (NW corner of the intersection of PCH/Topanga Canyon Blvd.) where visitor services such as an interpretive pavilion, parking, restrooms, bus stop, picnic area, employee house and maintenance facility would be developed.
-Wastewater management options on State Park property would be improved and would include either a 1-mile sewer line connection along PCH to Los Angeles County Sanitation District facilities or would install advanced onsite wastewater treatment options onsite.
+Wastewater management options on State Park property would be improved and would include either a 1-mile sewer line connection along PCH to Los Angeles County Sanitation District facilities or would install advanced wastewater treatment options onsite.
 Los Angeles County would relocate the lifeguard/restroom building and parking facilities further inland and at a higher elevation to protect them from SLR.
 A new helipad would be developed adjacent to the lifeguard building.

 How the Alternatives Are Different